hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/NetworkConfiguration.md

 config.setTagValue( "Node1234" )
 ```

-It has below parameters which are briefly described in the following subsections.
+It has below sub-elements which are described in the following sections.

 - public-address
 - port